-These healthy turkey meatballs hide some grated zucchini and are baked and drizzled with hot sauce for a little spicy kick.
+These healthy, paleo spicy turkey meatballs hide some grated zucchini and are baked and drizzled with hot sauce for a little spicy kick.
 Simple to make, they are great as the main protein dish for dinner or lunch, or as a quick snack.
-Whole30, paleo, keto, gluten-free.
+Also Whole30, keto, and gluten-free.

 Meatballs are quick and easy to make and you can store a batch in the fridge or freezer for a quick midweek meal or a snack.
-For these healthy turkey meatballs, I use ground mince and grated veggies like zucchini, which are nutritious and budget-friendly.
+For these paleo turkey meatballs, I use ground mince and grated veggies like zucchini, which are nutritious and budget-friendly.

-Although I say ‘spicy turkey meatballs’, the amount of hot sauce you add on top can vary on how much heat you like.
+Although I call them ‘spicy turkey meatballs’, the amount of hot sauce you add on top can vary on how much heat you like.
 A little drizzle gives them a tiny kick and could even be kid-friendly.